Genital wart

 Genital warts are a sexually transmitted infection caused by certain types of human papillomavirus (HPV).
 They may be flat or project out from the surface of the skin, and their color may vary; brownish, white, pale yellow, pinkish-red, or gray.
 There may be a few individual warts or several, either in a cluster or merged together to look cauliflower-shaped.
 They can be itchy and feel burning.
 Usually they cause few symptoms, but can occasionally be painful.
 Typically they appear one to eight months following exposure.
 Warts are the most easily recognized symptom of genital HPV infection.

 HPV types 6 and 11 are responsible for causing majority of genital warts whereas HPV types 16, 18, 31, 33, and 35 are also occasionally found.
-It is spread through direct skin-to-skin contact, usually during oral, genital, or anal sex with an infected partner.
+It is spread through direct skin-to-skin contact, usually during oral, manual, vaginal, or anal sex with an infected partner.
 Diagnosis is generally based on symptoms and can be confirmed by biopsy.
 The types of HPV that cause cancer are not the same as those that cause warts.

-Some HPV vaccines can prevent genital warts as may condoms.
+Some HPV vaccines can prevent genital warts as may condoms, with the quadrivalent and nonavalent vaccines providing virtually complete protection.
 Treatment options include creams such as podophyllin, imiquimod, and trichloroacetic acid.
 Cryotherapy or surgery may also be an option.
 After treatment warts often resolve within six months.
 Without treatment, in up to a third of cases they resolve on their own.

 About 1% of people in the United States have genital warts.
 Many people, however, are infected and do not have symptoms.
 Without vaccination nearly all sexually active people will get some type of HPV at one point in their lives.
 The disease has been known at least since the time of Hippocrates in 300 BC.

 Signs and symptoms

-They may be found anywhere in the anal or genital area, and are frequently found on external surfaces of the body, including the penile shaft, scrotum, or labia majora of the vagina.
+They may be found anywhere in the anal or genital area, and are frequently found on external surfaces of the body, including the penile shaft, scrotum, or labia majora.
 They can also occur on internal surfaces like the opening to the urethra, inside the vagina, on the cervix, or in the anus.

-They can be as small as 1-5mm in diameter, but can also grow or spread into large masses in the genital or anal area.
+They can be as small as 1–5 mm in diameter, but can also grow or spread into large masses in the genital or anal area.
 In some cases they look like small stalks.
 They may be hard ("keratinized") or soft.
 Their color can be variable, and sometimes they may bleed.

 In most cases, there are no symptoms of HPV infection other than the warts themselves.
 Sometimes warts may cause itching, redness, or discomfort, especially when they occur around the anus.
 Although they are usually without other physical symptoms, an outbreak of genital warts may cause psychological distress, such as anxiety, in some people.